kamalasaurus/web-adventures/README.md

 ### how to launch

+1. `git clone` this repository
+2. `npm install -g jspm`
+3. `npm install -g live-server`
+4. `jspm install` in root directory
+5. `live-server` in root directory

 web-adventures is now a ES6/JSPM project!
 To work with it in development mode, make sure to download a recent version of node via nvm.
-Then `npm install -g live-server`.
 Since this is intended to just be a client, bundle up all the assets with jspm's `sfx-bundle` and drop the dist into a backend of your choosing!

 ####hero